Lilac Class

 Numeracy

-In Reception we follow the ‘Maths No Problem‘ scheme which is delivered across the whole school.
+In Lilac Class we will follow the ‘White Rose’ scheme which is delivered across the whole school.
 Following this scheme will provide the children with a firm foundation for developing maths mastery.

 Physical Development